dshanske/indieweb-post-kinds/readme.md

 ## RSS Subscriptions ##

 Post Kinds also automatically handles RSS feeds which can be made available or subscribed to for any of the particular kinds.
-The RSS feed for all the posts marked as "note", for example could be found at the URL http://www.example.com/feed/?kind=note.
+The RSS feed for all the posts marked as "note", for example could be found at either the URL http://www.example.com/kind/note/feed or  http://www.example.com/feed/?kind=note (if one doesn't have pretty permalinks enabled).
 Others can be obtained by replacing "note" with the other kinds including: article, bookmark, favorite, jam, like, listen, photo, read, recipe, reply, repost, watch, and wish.

 ## SNAP ##